Datsu-A Ron

 "Datsu-A Ron" (Japanese Kyūjitai: 脫亞論, Shinjitai: 脱亜論) was an editorial published in the Japanese newspaper Jiji Shimpo on March 16, 1885 arguing that Meiji Japan should abandon the "conservative governments" of Qing China and Joseon Korea and align itself with the West.
-The title "Datsu-A Ron" has been translated in a variety of ways, including "Good-bye Asia", "De-Asianization", "Shedding Asia" and "Leaving Asia".
+The title "Datsu-A Ron" has been translated in a variety of ways, including "Goodbye Asia" and "Leaving Asia".

-As such an idea was relatively absurd and controversial, it was written anonymously to avoid possible backlash, probably by author and educator Fukuzawa Yukichi.
-This is due to the fact that the editorial was included in the second volume of Fukuzawa's complete works in 1933.
+As such an idea was controversial at the time, it was written anonymously to avoid possible backlash, probably by author and educator Fukuzawa Yukichi.
+(The editorial was included in the second volume of Fukuzawa's complete works in 1933.)
 Even so, the editorial was generally ignored and did not attract any comment upon its publication.

 In 1996, historian Shinya Ida used forensic linguistic methods to analyze "Datsu-A Ron" and concluded the writer was likely either Yoshio Takahashi or Fukuzawa.

 Abstract

 The article first declares that the "wind of westernization" is blowing through the region and that countries can either accommodate it and "taste the fruit of civilization" or be left without a choice in their own destiny.
 "Civilization is like the measles", it continues, "and it is better than the measles that it can bring interests".
 It sees the conservative Tokugawa shogunate as having impeded this road to "civilization" and self-determination, and argues that its overthrow was necessary to get rid of the old and gain the new.
 In this way, the author sees Japan during the Meiji Restoration as spiritually "leaving Asia," since its two closest neighbors, China and Korea, do not appear to be embracing such reformation.
-Unless there are pioneers to reform these countries, they would be conquered and divided by external forces, as shown by the unequal treaties and threat of force pushed on Asian counties by the United States and other Western powers.
+Unless there are pioneers to reform these countries, they would be conquered and divided by external forces, as shown by the unequal treaties and threat of force pushed on Asian countries by the United States and other Western powers.